wansing/maildirfs/README.md

 # maildirfs

-A FUSE filesystem which serves a directory and its subdirectories as a Maildir directory.
+A FUSE filesystem which serves a folder as a Maildir.

 ## Try it

+* build: `go build`
 * start: `./maildirfs source mountpoint`
 * stop: `fusermount -u mountpoint`